Seychelles, also known as “The Paradise Isles,” have been some of the most beautiful islands I’ve been to so far.

-Since The Seychelles are a bunch of tiny islands in the middle of the Indian Ocean, the only way you can get there is flying.
+Since Seychelles are a bunch of tiny islands in the middle of the Indian Ocean (roughly 1000 miles east off the Kenyan coast), the only way you can get there is by flying.
 Typically, this means expensive flights.
 But, it is possible to get decently priced flights if you search them well.

-At the moment, if you’re flying from Europe, Asia, or the Americas, the cheapest options (usually) are Emirates, Etihad, and Ethiopian Airlines.
 If you’re flying from the southern part of Africa, then airlines like Air Austral and Air Mauritius are also good options.
-And of course, there’s also Air Seychelles, which partners with Etihad to offer some pretty good deals to fly in and out of the country.
+And, of course, there’s also Air Seychelles, which partners with Etihad to offer some pretty good deals to fly in and out of the country.